Newsman/WP-Plugin-NewsmanApp/README.md

 # Newsman Remarketing

+## You must be logged out of admin to be able to test Remarketing (forms, events).

 NewsmanApp plugin for Woocommerce allows you to track your shop customers.

 1. Activate the plugin NewsmanApp Remarketing